twilio-labs/paste/.changeset/giant-spiders-remember.md

 "@twilio-paste/design-tokens": minor
 ---

-[Design Tokens] added a new text color for notificaiton icons "colorTextIconNotification"
+[Design Tokens] added a new text color for notification icons "colorTextIconNotification"